 With every company of every size laser-focused on digital transformation, HR is playing a larger role in that process that ever before.
 There’s an HR pivot happening, and it’s an exciting one.
 HR teams can no longer simply be the order takers or administrators within an organization, managing the new hire processes and stewarding staff vacation days.
 Instead, it’s time for a shift to strategic HR—a data-driven approach that not only spearheads digital transformation, but also focuses on inspiring the best performance and utmost productivity—all the while keeping employees motivated and engaged.
 If that sounds like a tall order, that’s because it is.
 [Want more on this?
 Read: How Strategic HR Drives Digital Transformation]

 Bottom line: HR’s role within the organization today is completely different than it used to be.
-Let’s examine the key roles HR pros need to be able to fill today in order to drive business performance—and the available tech that can help.
+Let’s examine the key roles HR pros need to be able to fill today in order to drive business performance—and technology that can help.

 Five Key New Roles for HR Pros to Drive Business Performance